ozfortress/ozfortress_docs/docs/rules/global.md

 ### 2.3.
 Map Pool
 Each season features a pool of maps which are played in both regular season and playoff matches.
 You can find the map pool for a season on its seasonal league page.

+### 2.3.1.
+Map Play Order
+Maps must be played in top-to-bottom order as seen on that match's match page, for both regular season and playoff matches (including playoff matches without pick/bans).
+Teams are not permitted to change this order, even if both rosters agree.

 ### 2.4.
 Playable Match Days
 Playable Match Days has been moved to [7.3.
 Match Organisation & Playable Match Days](/rules/global/?h=playable#73-match-organisation-playable-match-days).